 Once you find a few homes you’re interested in, your agent will coordinate showings and act as a second set of eyes on the property.
 They’ll confirm you don’t miss anything, such as signs of damage or pest infestation, and ensure listing agents answer your questions.
 They will also work with the sellers to get all appropriate documentation, such as disclosures or inspection reports — things you might not have known existed.

 Your agent will present a strong offer

-Before agents write an offer, they will research comparable sales in the area, otherwise known as “comps,” to make sure the listing price is fair and to give you a better idea of a good offer.
-The best way to set yourself up for success in this stage is to ensure the agent has all relevant information from both you and the listing agent.
+Before agents write an offer, they will research comparable sales in the area, otherwise known as “comps,” to verify the listing price is fair and to give you a better idea of a good offer.
+The best way to set yourself up for success in this stage is to ensure the agent has all relevant information from you and the listing agent.
 That includes your maximum offer price, anywhere you can be flexible, and if there’s any competition on the house.

 Your agent will walk you through the transaction